 Catherine’s role in the team is to analyse and interpret a wide range of data in order to evaluate the performance of Sussex Police and the services commissioned by the OSPCC.
 This analysis supports decision making and enables the Police & Crime Commissioner to hold the Chief Constable to account.

-Sarah Friend - ICV Scheme Manager (part-time)
+Claire Taylor - ICV Scheme Manager (part-time)

-Gina Wheatley - Executive Support Manager
+Gina Wheatley - Executive Support Manager (part time)

 Gina previously worked for the Police Authority as an Administrative Assistant, where she completed a Level 3 NVQ in Business and Administration.